zeromev/zeromev.github.io/wayforward.md

 We hope the ideas above empower you to take effective action **today** to protect yourself against [toxic MEV](/terms#toxic-mev).

-The following organizations are at the fore of research to mitigate [toxic MEV](/terms#toxic-mev) in a fully distributed setting:
+The following organizations are at the forefront of efforts to mitigate [toxic MEV](/terms#toxic-mev) in a fully distributed setting:

 *   [Chainlink: Fair Sequencing Services](https://blog.chain.link/chainlink-fair-sequencing-services-enabling-a-provably-fair-defi-ecosystem/)